Essential thrombocythaemia (ET)

 Side effects can include headaches and changes to your heart rate and rhythm.
 Some research suggests that anagrelide may increase the risk of getting myelofibrosis.

 Anagrelide does not seem to affect your fertility.
 But you should not take it if you are pregnant or trying to get pregnant.
 It is important to use effective contraception when taking anagrelide.

 Radioactive phosphorus (32P)

-You will need to have regular check-ups and blood tests.
-If you have any problems, or notice any new symptoms in between appointments, let your nurse or doctor know as soon as possible.
+You will need regular check-ups and blood tests.
+If you are worried or notice any new symptoms between appointments, tell your haematologist or specialist nurse or as soon as possible.

 Making lifestyle changes to reduce your risk of complications can sometimes be challenging.
 You may find it easier to make changes as part of a group or with help from others.
 Tell your GP, practice nurse or haematology team if you are finding it difficult.
 There is lots of support available to help you live a healthier lifestyle.

 Everyone has their own way of dealing with the different feelings they experience.
 You may find it helpful to talk things over with family and friends, or your specialist doctor or nurse.